anup6191/CMS-Dev-API-Test/README.md

 - A three-column feature section with editable icons, titles, and descriptions.
 - A blog post section that dynamically pulls the latest three blog posts from HubSpot's blog.
 - Ensure the template is responsive and adheres to modern web design principles.

+## Output

+- ## Hero Section

+  - We can update and change Heading text and style from content tab.